venu2432/Ride-Booking-Application/README.md

 - **Fare Calculation**: Multiple strategies for calculating fares, considering distance, time, and demand.
 - **Driver Matching**: Advanced algorithms to match users with the most suitable drivers.
 - **Dynamic Pricing**: Allows riders to adjust fares based on their preferences and current demand.

+## Security

+Security is a core component of the Ride Booking Application.
+With **Spring Security**, application ensures that both riders and drivers have secure access to the platform through the following measures:

+- **User Authentication**: Every user and driver must sign up and log in using a secure authentication process.
+- **Role-Based Authorization**: User roles (rider or driver) are assigned specific permissions, ensuring that only authorized users can perform specific actions.
+- **Password Encryption**: All user passwords are securely hashed and encrypted, safeguarding them against breaches.

 ## Installation and Setup